What we do

 The Office for Budget Responsibility was created in 2010 to provide independent and authoritative analysis of the UK’s public finances.
 It is one of a growing number of official independent fiscal watchdogs around the world.

-We have four main roles:
+We have five main roles:

 - We produce five-year forecasts for the economy and public finances twice a year.
 The forecasts accompany the Chancellor’s Budget Statement (usually in March) and his Autumn Statement (usually in late November) and they incorporate the impact of any tax and spending measures announced by the Chancellor.
 The details of the forecasts are set out in our Economic and fiscal outlook (EFO) publications.
 Our annual Forecast evaluation report (FER) published each Autumn, examines how the EFO forecasts compare to subsequent outturns.